TylerFinnerty/Pareto-Frontier-Investing-and-ETFs/data/README.md

 - `total-liabilities`
 - `price-book`

-Historical metrics were difficult to collect, and the notebook includes long sleep intervals between requests to avoid getting blocked by [TO DO].
+Historical metrics were difficult to collect, and the notebook includes long sleep intervals between requests to avoid getting blocked by bot detection.